v1993/linuxmotehook2/README.md

 * Support for reporting IR as touch (potentially useful with dolphin)
 * Support for more Wiimote extensions - if requested

+## Configuration

+No configuration file is required to get started - just run without any arguments to expose all Wiimotes with default settings.
+However, you may want one for changing port, controller orientation, or something else.
+Check out [wiki](https://github.com/v1993/linuxmotehook2/wiki) for information on how to write a configuration file.

 ## Quick build guide

 ```bash